-The ISS experiment tests two identical sets of objects from aircraft – including a seatbelt buckle, fabric from aeroplane seats and seat belts, parts of an armrest and a tray table – with only one set receiving the antimicrobial surface coating.
+The ISS experiment tested objects from the aircraft including fabric and seatbelts, as well as areas on the floor and other surfaces, with only one set receiving the antimicrobial surface coating.

 Join The Network